spuddermax/linux-volume-osd/README.md

 - **Mute/Unmute:** `./volume-mute.sh`
 - **Set Low Volume (optional):** `./lowvolume.sh`

+## Key Bindings

+You can create your own custom key bindings to replace the default volume controls of your system as desired.
+Ask Google or your favorite AI how to do this if you're not sure.

 ## Contributing

 Feel free to open issues, submit pull requests, or contribute with new features.
 Please review our [CONTRIBUTING.md](CONTRIBUTING.md) for details.